 How to Apply

 The REAP application process can be difficult to navigate for first-time applicants.
-We have attempted to streamline the process with the following 7-step process.
+For those who decide to complete the process on their own, we have attempted to streamline the process with the following 7-step process.

 1. DUNS number obtained from D&B website (takes 1-2 days) to be used in the SAM.gov registration process.
-Please save the summary page for use with future steps.
+Save the summary page for use with future steps.
 (You may already have a DUNS.
 Use the DUNS Lookup to find out.)

 2. Account (username and password) on SAM.gov .
-Please save this login information for use with future steps.
+Save this login information for use with future steps.